Interior Secretary: No harassment allowed at National Parks

 Zinke said he's not a proponent of selling off public land, but he said the country must produce more energy domestically, an issue of national security.
 Zinke said he won't allow the parks to be closed in any future budget fights that could shut down government.

-Joining a hot-shot firefighting crew, Zinke light small piles of dead trees that turned red-hot and billowed smoke through surrounding treetops.

-Woody Smeck, superintendent of Sequoia and Kings Canyon National Parks, said his parks have not been ensnared in controversy revealed elsewhere.
-Zinke made his expectations clear that he is set to change the culture, Smeck said.
+Woody Smeck, superintendent of Sequoia and Kings Canyon National Parks, said his parks have not been ensnared in the controversy revealed elsewhere.
+Zinke made his expectations clear that he is set to change the culture and end harassment, Smeck said.

 "It's an expectation I share," Smeck said.
 "I try to push with employees that it's about respecting individuals, respecting each other, valuing our differences."